puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 ## Audit logs (RESTCONF notifications)

-This type of notifications is generated after each RESTCONF operation.
+This type of notification is generated after each RESTCONF operation.

 **It contains:**